 - diarrhea or not pooping at all

-- pale face, comb and wattles
+- pale face, comb, and wattles

 - hard abdomen, with straining happening

-How do you treat an egg bound chicken?
+How do you handle an egg bound chicken?
 There are several different methods you can use to help your egg bound chicken pass her egg.

 - dish basin

-- lubricant, such as olive oil or other vegetable oil
+- lubricant, such as olive oil, or other vegetable oil